Great Lives

 Great Lives is a BBC Radio 4 biography series, produced in Bristol.
 It has been presented by Joan Bakewell, Humphrey Carpenter, Francine Stock and currently (since April 2006) Matthew Parris.
 A distinguished guest is asked to nominate the person they feel is truly deserving of the title "Great Life".
-The presenter and a recognised expert (a biographer, family member or fellow practitioner) are on hand to discuss the life.
+The presenter and a recognised expert (a biographer, family member or fellow practitioner) are on hand to discuss the person's life.
 The programmes are 28 minutes long, originally broadcast on Fridays at 23:00, more recently at 16:30 on Tuesday with a repeat at 23:00 on Friday.